microdynamics-cpu/tree-core-cpu/README.md

 > NOTE: you need to enough memory to compile the

 ### Recursive test
-When you modify the processor design, you
+or after you modify the processor design, you need to run recursive test to gurantee the
 ```bash
 $ make unit-tests
 ```